 Campus Buses and Metro Transit

 - UMN buses and Metro Transit buses pass through campus.
-Find bus routes, transit pass information, and more on the Parking & Transportation Services website
+Find bus routes, transit pass information, and more on the Parking and Transportation Services website

 - Campus buses and circulators are FREE and come equipped with wheelchair lifts and bike racks.